TaurBjorn/pok-mon-cards/README.txt

 The Pokémon card has been built with CSS flexbox/HTML for educational purposes.

-This is an open-source project where I demonstrate my skills in HTML en CSS Flexbox.
+This is an open-source project where I demonstrate my skills in HTML and CSS Flexbox.
 Feel free to inspect and build one on your own.

 Always open for feedback :)